jamlfy/mongeo/README.md

 	--host localhost --port 27017

-When using '- multi' should be aware that you must enter either the url of connection to servers so mongo.
+When using `- multi` should be aware that you must enter either the url of connection to servers so mongo.

 	--multi mongodb://user:pass@localhost:port/database,mongodb://anotherhost:port,mongodb://yetanother:port

 ### Download Package

 Exiten default Requerde that certain parameters.
-In 'http' default unload the 'cvs', to download all files must be in 'cvs'.
-You can also upload local files to the database, be sure to attach the 'file :/ /' and the folder where
+In `http` default unload the `cvs` or text plain, to download all files must be in `cvs`.
+You can also upload local files to the database, be sure to attach the `~/' and the folder where

-The method for detecting the fields is by 'splitter'. the method of writing is so.
+The method for detecting the fields is by `splitter`. the method of writing is so.

 	--splitter id,countries,city,lang,lat,IPv4From,IPv4To,IPv6From,IPv6To